-The problems associated with the-a Nuisance tree-Tree must be such that they cannot be corrected by reasonable practices, including, but not limited to: pruning of the eCrown or roots of the tree, bracing, and/or cabling to reconstruct a healthy eCrown.

-f.g.
-Regulated Tree - A tree that is at least six (6) inches DBH that is not listed on the Prohibited Plant List.

-- g.h.
-Street Tree A tree-Public Tree located within the public right-of-way; provided, that if the trunk of the tree straddles the boundary line of the public right-of-way and the abutting property, it shall be considered to be on the abutting property and subject to the provisions of this chapter. - h.i.Tier 1 Tree(s) Landmark Trees and Groves-in Excellent or Good condition per KZC 9.30.3. - i-j.
-Tier 2 Tree A Rregulated Ttree with any portion of the trunk located in a Rrequired Yard or a required landscaping area in excellent or-good condition per KZC 95.30.3, subsection (c).

-176. Wildlife Snag - The remaining trunk of a tree that is intentionally reduced in height and usually stripped of its live branches.

-187. Windfirm - A condition of a tree in which it withstands average peak local wind speeds and gusts.
+- The problems associated with the a Nuisance tree Tree must be such that they cannot be corrected by reasonable practices, including, but not limited to: pruning of the eCrown or roots of the tree, bracing, and/or cabling to reconstruct a healthy eCrown. - e.f.
+Public Tree a.A tree located in parks, along within maintained andor unmaintained public rights-of-way, in a Sstormwater facility onand, or on City facility property or other property owned by the City. - f.g.
+Regulated Tree A tree that is at least six (6) inches DBH that is not listed on the Prohibited Plant List. - g.h.
+Street Tree A tree Public Tree located within the public right-of-way; provided, that, if the trunk of the tree straddles the boundary line of the public right-of-way and the abutting property, it shall be considered to be on the abutting property and subject to the provisions of this chapter. - h.i.
+Tier 1 Tree(s) Landmark Trees and Groves in Excellent or Good condition per KZC 9.30.3. - i.j.
+Tier 2 Tree A Rregulated Ttree with any portion of the trunk located in a Rrequired Yyard or a required landscaping area in excellent or -good condition per KZC 95.30.3, subsection (c). - 176.
+Wildlife Snag The remaining trunk of a tree that is intentionally reduced in height and usually stripped of its live branches. - 187.
+Windfirm A condition of a tree in which it withstands average peak local wind speeds and gusts.